Willo Perron

 WP

 No, it was more like early Berlin.
 The Berlin you guys know now—that’s what Montreal felt like.
 Or Athens, or Mexico City.
-Everybody went out seven nights a week.
+Everyone went out seven nights a week.
 The best club nights were on Mondays or Tuesdays.
-We’d chill on the weekends.
+Weekends were quiet.
 Nobody had a job, nobody had a career…

 EO